ucbrise/dory/README.md

 DORY is an encrypted search system that splits trust between multiple servers in order to efficiently hide access patterns from a malicious attacker who controls all but one of the servers.
 This implementation contains our DORY search protocol as described in the OSDI20 paper and does not include a complementary end-to-end encrypted filesystem that could use or interface with DORY.

+This implementation accompanies our paper "DORY: An Encrypted Search System with Distributed Trust" by Emma Dauterman, Eric Feng, Ellen Luo, Raluca Ada Popa, and Ion Stoica to appear at OSDI20

 **WARNING**: This is an academic proof-of-concept prototype and has not received careful code review.
 This implementation is NOT ready for production use.

 This prototype is released under the Apache v2 license (see [License](#license)).

 ## Setup

+For our experiments, we will use a cluster of AWS EC2 instances.
+Reviewers should have been provided with credentials to our AWS environment with compute resources.

 1. [2 minutes] Make sure python3 is downloaded.
 Then run the following:
 ```